Virgin Media has announced that it has well and truly jumped on the 3D bandwagon, with the launch of 3D Movies On Demand.

 To receive 3D Movies On Demand, you will have to have a 3D ready Virgin Media box – which is either the V HD or V+ HD variety.

-The price of a 3D movie from Virgin Media will be £5.99, with
+The price of a 3D movie from Virgin Media will be £5.99, with Street Dance 3D being the first movie available.

 Other movies lined up include Garfield's Pet Force 3D (October), Disney's A Christmas Carol 3D (November), Step Up 3D (December) and Despicable Me 3D (early 2011).